Data Protection Notice

 Transfers of data outside the European Economic Area

-We may transfer data relating our web services to service providers such as Cloudfare and Google Analytics who are located outside the EU.
+We may transfer data relating our web services to service providers such as Google Analytics who are located outside the EU.
 We expect the same standard of data protection to be applied outside the EU and have safeguards in place.

 Your rights relating to personal data